GoogleCloudDataproc/initialization-actions/hive-llap/README.md

 hdfs dfs -put 202008-citibike-tripdata.csv /tmp
 ```

 Use beeline to connect to hive to run test queries on the downloaded data.
-These tests will demonstrate simple queries on data with LLAP as well as issuing ACID transactions on the data.

 For non-ha deployments: